 How to submit a flood insurance claim

-Separate the flood-damaged items as much as possible and take pictures of them.
+We recommend taking pictures of the flood-damaged items.
 If you have receipts for the damaged items, collect those as well.
-This is also a good reason to have an inventory list created ahead of time.
-An inventory list will make compiling the damaged items for your insurance company much easier, and may even speed up your claim process.
+This is also a good reason to make an inventory list ahead of time.
+An inventory list makes compiling the damaged items for your insurance company much easier, and may even speed up your claim process.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.